-Then the texts started up, my phone started pinging incessantly as I rushed toward home in a daze.
+Then the texts started - my brother, daddy, daughter, friends all frantically asking where I was, am I okay - my phone pinging incessantly as I rushed toward home in a daze.

 I've spent most of the last 15 hours in bed.
 Absorbing what happened to my beautiful city.